 Waste Management Strategy

 Waste management is embedded into key documents such as the Environmental Sustainability Policy, expanded through the Environmental Sustainability Plan and Carbon Management Plan.
 All documents, and introductory explanations, are available within the management programmes section of our intranet pages.
 Waste is also encapsulated within eight of the 43 significant environmental aspects (key risks) identified throughout the institution through our Environmental Management System.
-A Communication, Engagement & Training Strategy is currently under development, with completion programmed for December 2016.
+A Communication, Engagement & Training Strategy was developed in 2015/16 is currently under review, with completion programmed for December 2017.

-We are currently developing a Waste Management Strategy.
-The Strategy will be published by December 2016.
+We are currently developing a Resource Management Strategy.
+The Strategy will be published by December 2017.
 The Strategy will further develop the management of waste throughout the University, ensuring legislative compliance with an aim to further decrease the amount of waste sent to landfill.